 But wait… we’re not done yet.
 Caffeine also increases dopamine.
 Dopamine activates the pleasure in parts of the brain.
 It has been suspected that this also contributes to caffeine addiction.
 Physiologically, caffeine makes us you feel alert, pumps adrenaline to give you energy and changes dopamine production to make you feel good.

 Scientists and many athletes have known for years, of course, that a cup of coffee before a workout jolts athletic performance, especially in endurance sports like distance running and cycling.
-Caffeine has been proven to increase the number of fatty acids circulating in the bloodstream, which enables people to run or pedal longer (since their muscles can absorb and burn that fat for fuel and save the body’s limited stores of carbohydrates until later in the workout).
+Caffeine has also been proven to increase the number of fatty acids circulating in the bloodstream.
+This enables people to run or pedal longer (since their muscles can absorb and burn that fat for fuel and save the body’s limited stores of carbohydrates until later in the workout).

-Exhaustion arrived much later for those who’d had caffeine first.
+Exhaustion arrived much later for those who’d had caffeine pre workout.
 After swallowing the caffeinated beverage, the men completed significantly more repetitions of the exercises than after the placebo.
 They also reported feeling subjectively less tired during the entire bout and, in perhaps the most interesting finding, said that they were eager to repeat the whole workout again soon.

 “Essentially, we found that with the caffeinated drink, the person felt more able to invest effort,” says Michael Duncan, a senior lecturer in sports science at the University of Exeter in England and lead author of the study.
 “They would put more work into the training session, and when the session was finished, in the presence of the caffeinated drink, they were more psychologically ready to go again.”

-Instead, Dr. Duncan says, he believes that caffeine “antagonizes adenosine,” a substance in muscles that builds up during exercise and blunts the force of contractions.
+Dr. Duncan says, he believes that caffeine “antagonizes adenosine,” a substance in muscles that builds up during exercise and blunts the force of contractions.
 The more adenosine in a muscle, the less force it generates.
 Caffeine reduces adenosine levels, “which then enables more forceful muscular contractions and delays fatigue,” Dr. Duncan says.
 “That’s the theory, anyway,” he adds.

 Please remember it is always advisable to consult your doctor or other qualified healthcare provider before undertaking any type of physical or increased exercise, and/or consuming coffee in relation to that exercise.

-Get in the Mood® are providing this information for the interest of readers and accept no responsibility for how the reader interprets or acts on this.
+Get in the Mood are providing this information for the interest of readers and accept no responsibility for how the reader interprets or acts on this.